 Reinstall & Adjust the Carburetor : The initial idle jet setting is for the early metal topped carburetors is usually 1 1/2 turns out from lightly bottomed out.
 After getting it running this idle setting can be changed after the motor is warmed up to achieve your desired idle setting.

-After reinstalling the carburetor to the intake housing, you need to reinstalled the choke knob.
+After reinstalling the carburetor onto the intake housing, you need to reinstalled the choke knob.
 The choke knob shaft has a slot in the middle that the carburetor's choke lever goes into.
 This shaft needs to be installed with the longest length of the slot upwards, otherwise the choke lever does not have enough room to function.
+It also has a thinner section in the middle that needs to be on the underside as the rear part also acts as a stop.
+In the photo below the red arrows point to metal that retain the choke knob shaft and apply tension top and bottom on it.
+The blue arrow points to the actual choke arm that goes into the slot of the shaft.
+The breather box has been removed for better photography purposes.

 Now you need